March 14, 2017 | Robert Campbell

 SEO link-building happens in the body copy (not the comments or under photos) of well shared articles, blogs and discussion forum posts.
 These are the best most economical places online to make incoming links to client’s pages and posts, and their efficacy is compounded by linking them together as part of a fragmented story ‘spider-web’ where one node connects to the next as people ‘click’ to et the whole story.
 There’s only one thing better – links in mainstream news media.
 Earning or more likely, just waking up one morning and discovering that a newspaper or TV news program website has linked to your business homepage or blog is often the equivalent of winning the Google rankings lottery.
 It conveys real world importance even if it isn’t a good news story.

 At KPDI we strive to engineer circumstances that will result in the birth of ‘business stories that tell themselves’ interactively, or as we say memetically.

 We inspire and spread strangely infectious ideas that are provocative and cause other writers and influencers and scribes of all stripes to react and rework our narrative syllogisms in their own style.
 It happens all the time.
 Think of David Bowie’s ‘Major Tom’ in Space Oddity and how the idea and story of the lonely space man has transcended that 1978 rock song.
 Major Tom has been used by countless other recording artists and now appears in movies, TV shows and on school children’s lunch pails.
-Spawning and proliferating transcending memes on behalf of our clients’ websites is the best possible manifestation of the art and science that is Search Engine Optimization in 2017.
+Spawning and proliferating transcending memes on behalf of our clients’ websites is the best possible manifestation of the art and science that is Search Engine Optimization.